Provides educational support for K-12 students attending district Private or band operated schools. SELEEMW Daycare infant/toddler and 3 to 5 years.

 Surrounded By Cedar Child and Family Services will provide child and family services rooted in cultural values and beliefs to restore and enhance the strength and resiliency in the urban Aboriginal community.
 This includes counselling, elders in residence, youth support services, cultural programming.
 They are located at #211 - 1497 Admirals Rd.
 Victoria BC V9A 2P8

 Métis people acknowledge that our children are sacred gifts from our ancestors.
 They become our knowledge-keepers and carry our culture, language, and heritage forward for future generations.
-At Métis Nation British Columbia, this understanding informs our commitment to place our children at the center of all that we do.
-We strive to honour the traditional concept Takaki Awasisiwin, which means a good childhood for the future of our people.
+At Métis Nation British Columbia, this understanding informs their commitment to place our children at the center of all that we do.
+They strive to honour the traditional concept Takaki Awasisiwin, which means a good childhood for the future of our people.

 The ȽÁU, WELṈEW̱ Tribal School's mission is to work in a life-long partnership with the Saanich People to assure the continuing use of the SENĆOŦEN Language and the maintenance of the cultural identity of our Nation while giving students the knowledge, skills and attitudes as citizens to enable them to successfully meet the social economic and political challenges of life.

-IMFCSS offers a community room & playground, computer lab, teaching garden, counselling room, & access to the centre’s community kitchen.
+MFCSS offers a community room & playground, computer lab, teaching garden, counselling room, & access to the centre’s community kitchen.
 Located at 345 Wale Road.

-This is a drop-in support group for all parents with young children (up to the age of 6).
+This is a drop-in support group at the Victoria Native Friendship Centre for all parents with young children (up to the age of 6).
 A Public Health Nurse is available to answer any questions or parenting concerns.
+Dietitian available.
 A female Elder is available for guidance and support.
 Cultural activities are provided